John Samuel Enys

-John Samuel Enys (21 September 1796 – 29 May 1872) was a British mining engineer and scientist who wrote several important papers on the "duty" of steam engines and other types of power delivery, from water wheels to horses.
+John Samuel Enys (21 September 1796 – 29 May 1872) was a British mining engineer and scientist who wrote several important papers on the "duty" (coal intake) of steam engines and other types of power delivery, from water wheels to horses.
 He also made numerous studies on the extensive mining industry in Cornwall.
-On the death of his great uncle, Francis Enys in 1821 he inherited the Enys Estate, near Penryn, Cornwall and was appointed High Sheriff of Cornwall in 1824.
+On the death of his great-uncle, Francis Enys in 1821 he inherited the Enys Estate, near Penryn, Cornwall and was appointed High Sheriff of Cornwall in 1824.

 Personal life

 Enys was born on 21 September 1796, the son of Samuel Hunt and Luce Ann, the daughter of Samuel Enys.
 His father died in 1813, and his mother reverted her name to Enys.
 Enys was educated at Winchester College, matriculated at Exeter College, Oxford, and took an honorary third in classics.
 In 1821 his great-uncle, Francis Enys, died, and he inherited the family's land.
 He did not appear to take an interest in farming, but rather became active in local politics and took a position as a magistrate as High Sheriff of Cornwall in 1824.
 On 17 April 1834 he married Catherine Gilbert, the daughter of Mary Ann Gilbert and Davies Gilbert, and together they had five children, including John Enys.
 His father-in-law, Davies was President of the Royal Society at the time, and although Enys was not a member himself, his family connections opened Enys to the Society in a less formal way.
 He joined The Institution of Civil Engineers as an Associate on 12 March 1839.